RebelToolbox/RebelDocumentation/tutorials/platform/ios/ios_plugin.rst

     xcodebuild -create-xcframework -library [DeviceLibrary].a -library [SimulatorLibrary].a -output [PluginName].xcframework

-6. Create a Godot iOS Plugin configuration file to help the system detect and load your plugin:
+6. Create a Rebel iOS Plugin configuration file to help the system detect and load your plugin:

     -   The configuration file extension must be ``gdip`` (e.g.: ``MyPlugin.gdip``).